dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 ### macOS Monterey
 The hackintosh community is still tying up some loose ends with this update and hence some hardware and features may not quite work as well.
 I have tried upgrading from Big Sur with many things potentially woking right however, the boot time is much slower than my tolerance can handle.
 I'd give the upgrade another try when support has for it has fully matured.

-### Stock PM981 NVMe SSD
+### Stock Samsung PM981 NVMe SSD
-The Samsung PM981 (or more precise the Phoenix controller it uses) is known to cause random kernel panics in macOS.
+This SSD (or more precise the Phoenix controller it uses) is known to cause random kernel panics in macOS.
 Up until now, there was no way to even install macOS on the PM981 and the only option was to replace it with either a SATA or a known working NVMe SSD.
 However, recently a new set of patches, namely [NVMeFix](https://github.com/acidanthera/NVMeFix) was released.
 It greatly improves compatibility with non-apple SSDs including the PM981.
 Thanks to those patches, you can now install macOS, but there is still a chance for kernel panics to occur while booting.

 ## Acknowledgements
 - [acidanthera](https://github.com/acidanthera) for providing almost all kexts and drivers